chuan-p/rekordport/README.md

 - `M4A 320kbps` requires the Apple `aac_at` encoder and is usually only available on macOS.
 - The app uses `ffmpeg` for probing, preview generation, and conversion.
-- The app uses `sqlcipher` for direct Rekordbox database access.
+- The app uses `sqlcipher` for direct rekordbox database access.

 ## Current Limitations

 - Smart playlist migration is not implemented yet.
-- Rekordbox USB export behavior may still keep old files depending on Rekordbox's own sync rules.
+- rekordbox USB export behavior may still keep old files depending on rekordbox's own sync rules.
 - If analysis resources are already broken or inconsistent, conversion stops instead of trying to guess.
 - `WAV` cover art is not preserved.